babydreamsy94/STREAM-SUITE/README.md

 ## Disclaimer

-Stream Suite is an independent community project created by **babydreamsy**.
+StreamFolk is an independent community project created by **babydreamsy**.
 It is not an official Twitch, Streamer.bot, TwitchTracker, SullyGnome, or Streams Charts product.

-Twitch remains the authoritative source for official account, platform, revenue, advertisement, payout, tax, and viewer information.
+Twitch remains the authoritative source for official account, revenue, advertisement, payout, & tax information.

 ---